“Hi, can we talk about Basilicata Alpaca for a blog post?”

 I came here last August and I recommend anyone to stop here after a visit to the surroundings.
 Just remember to book the visit in advance as the places are limited in order to protect the animals and maintain the quiet spirit of this area.

 A night with the moon, the lake, and…

 So, what are your projects for the future?

 Maybe building a couple of bungalows and a jacuzzi so that people can stay one or two nights when visiting Alpacas in Basilicata.
 I do not aim at building a resort but something where you can come just for a day or even a few hours, take your time to stop and relax, and then continue discovering Basilicata.

 Canio is the sum of everything I have always found in the people of this region: simplicity, humility, attachment to their roots (which are also mine) as well as resilience, and willingness to work hard.
 Alpacas perfectly match these traits.
 Even if I didn’t really see them working!

 But what if all they have to do is just stay there?

 They wander with those slender legs from spot to spot and let themselves cuddle.
 They seem to communicate and transfer peace just by being near you.

-We need more Alpacas in our lives.
+We need more Alpacas in Basilicata and in our lives.
 And we also need more people with crazy ideas.